Media & Communication BA (Hons)

 30 credits

-This module introduces major theories in media and cultural studies in order to explore the ways in which different social groups – different ‘identities'– are represented in the media.
-The module examines both mainstream and alternative media representations of gender and sexuality, ‘race' and ethnicity, social class and national identity, amongst others.
-These are approached through theories that focus on the significance of ideas of ‘identity', ‘difference', ‘culture', and ‘ideology' in these representations.
-The module also addresses the ways in which the media address different audience groups in terms of their gender/sexuality, class, and ‘race'/ethnicity and explores the extent to which the media define the interests, activities, and characteristics of these audiences.
+This module introduces major theories in media and communication studies in order to explore the ways in which different social groups – different ‘identities'– are represented in the media as well as the lived experience of these identities.
+The module examines both mainstream and alternative media representations of gender and sexuality, 'race' and ethnicity, social class and national identity, diasporic identities, and disability.
+These are approached through theories that focus on the significance of ideas of ‘identity', ‘difference', ‘culture', ‘communication' and ‘ideology' in these representations.
+The module also addresses the ways in which the media address different audience groups in terms of their gender/sexuality, class, disability and ‘race'/ethnicity.

 Digital Storytelling